Luxembourg in the Korean War

 In support of the United Nations Command, Luxembourg sent 110 troops to fight in Korea.
-Of all only 2 died and 15 were injured in the Korean War.
+Of these, two were killed and 17 were wounded.
 Luxembourg decided to ally with the Belgians and form 1st Platoon A Company, and with the Belgians arrived in Korea on 31 January 1951.
 Many Luxembourgers decided to join the Belgian Volunteer Corps for Korea.
 Luxembourg would fight at Imjin River, Haktang-ni, and Chatkol.
 Luxembourg contributed a 44-man rifle regiment called the Royal Luxembourg Regiment.
 The Luxembourgers left Korea in January 1953 (The Belgian Volunteer Corps did not leave Korea until the end of the war.)

 Arrival in Korea

 The Luxembourg Detachment attached to the Belgian Volunteer Corps arrived in Pusan (Busan) on 31 January 1951.
 They moved north and would help defend the Imjin River in the Northwestern sector of South Korea during the Chinese Spring Offensive.

 Battle of Imjin River

 On the night of 22 April 1951, PVA forces were advancing around the Luxembourger-Belgian positions on Hill 194.
 These forces were ordered to take the two bridges that the Luxembourgers-Belgians depended on and cross the river.
 The British 29th Brigade were trying to secure the crossing but were engaged by PVA (People's Volunteer Army) forces trying to cross the river.
 If the bridge was controlled by the PVA forces, the Belgian Volunteer Corps and Luxembourg Detachment would be at risk of being isolated from the rest of the 29th Brigade.
 An initial PVA patrol began attacking the Luxembourgish-Belgian positions on the Hill.
 On the morning of 23 April, the Luxembourgish and Belgians, with support from the Gloucestershire Regiment, began withdrawing from Hill 194.
 The Gloucestershire Regiment gave the Luxembourgers-Belgians time to retreat across the two bridges.